Immunoglobulin heavy constant alpha 1: Discovery

-Gene Location
+Gene

 The genes encoding IGHA1 are found on human chromosome 14.
 The sequence encoding IGHA1 is 1,497 nucleotides long and is found between loci 105,707,168 and 105,708,664.
 The annotated chromosome location is also given as 14q32.33.

-Protein Structure
+Structure

 The Ig alpha-1 chain C region is contained on the first of the constant regions of IgA, and is composed of an amino acid sequence 353 residues long.
 The secondary structure contained within this region is dominated by beta strands, which define four antiparallel beta sheets.
 These antiparallel beta-sheets are then sandwiched to form two beta-sandwiches, a typical tertiary structure of the immunoglobulin fold class.
 The two beta sheets that comprise each beta-sandwich are joined by an alpha helix on one side.
 These alpha helices define the binding site for this protein, with the binding site incorporating one antiparallel beta strand on either side of the helix.
 In addition to the binding sites, the opposite side of the beta-sandwich is connected by a series of loops, which define a hypervariable loop system, that may have a role in determining the specificity of an interaction between IgA and an antigen.

-Pathological Information
+Function

+The IGHA1 gene encodes the heavy-chain constant region that defines the IgA1 subclass, the antibody isotype responsible for the body's primary humoral defense at mucosal surfaces.
+Together with IgA2, it accounts for over half of all antibody produced in the body.
+This constant region promotes antigen-independent trapping of pathogens and toxins in the mucus so they can be cleared before invading the epithelium.

+Clinical significance

 IGHA1 has been implicated in a chromosomal abnormality identified in multiple myeloma lines.
 The abnormality has been identified as a translocation event, where translocation between IGHA1 (found on chromosome 14), and FCRL4 (the gene sequence encoding for an inhibitory receptor, found on chromosome 1) leads to the production of a fusion protein.